-Why read this? : The way you set up your e-Commerce culture defines how your online business does things.
-We share 8 different ways to make it work better.
-Learn about key areas like people and leadership, the work environment and your systems and processes.
-Read this to learn what yoy need to build a great e-Commerce culture.
+Why read this? : We share 8 different ways to improve the way your e-Commerce culture works.
+Learn how improving key areas like people, leadership, environment and systems helps you get things done.
+Read this to learn what’s needed to build a great e-Commerce culture.

 If e-Commerce was easy, every online seller would be a millionaire.
 Clearly, that’s not the case though.